PM Lee to deliver National Day message on Aug 8

-SINGAPORE - Prime Minister Lee Hsien Loong will address the country in a televised message on Monday (Aug 8), the eve of National Day.
+Prime Minister Lee Hsien Loong will address the country in a televised message on Monday, the eve of National Day.

 He will deliver his speech in English on CNA at 6.45pm.